 Step 2: Fill the bottle ¼ full of water

 It seems counterproductive to do this first, but it will help determine where to poke the holes.
-You can use a pen to mark this line and remove the water until you complete the piece if you’d like.
+If you'd like, you can use a pen to mark this line and remove the water until you complete the piece.
 You just need to know where to place the down stem.

 Step 3: Poke two holes

-One is slightly above the water line, slightly smaller than the tube size (yes, smaller) to place the down stem (the stem from your bowl, or an emptied and cleaned pen tube).
-The other hole is by the top of the bottle for the carb.
+One is slightly above the water line and somewhat smaller than the tube size (yes, smaller) to place the down stem (the bong bowl or pen tube).
+The other is by the top of the bottle for the carbs.

-Step 4: Place the bowl into the lower hole
+Step 4: Place the bowl or pen tube into the lower hole

-Use the lighter to slightly soften the hole before placing the bowl (or pen tube) in; this will help create a tighter seal.
+Use the lighter to slightly soften the hole before placing the bowl (or pen tube) in; this will help to mold the two together.
 The tube should reach through the bottle into the water.
 There should be no gaps between these two pieces, so it’s better to start with a hole too small than too large so you don’t lose smoke while using your new water bottle bong.

-If you’re using foil and a pen tube to make a bowl, create a small down stem by wrapping the foil around the toothpick.
-Now remove the toothpick and use it to add a few more holes in the foil to create a screen-like feature to help with the airflow.
+If you’re using foil and a pen tube to make a bowl, wrap the foil around the toothpick to create a small down stem.
+Now remove the toothpick and use it to add a few more holes in the foil to create a screen-like feature to help with airflow.

 Step 5: Pack your bowl and enjoy!